Agricultural Engineer Job Description, Duties, and Responsibilities

 What Does an Agricultural Engineer Do?

-An agricultural engineer can be said to be an individual (an engineer) that helps in making general farming practice safe, sustainable, and friendly to the environment.
+An agricultural engineer is responsible for making general farming practice safe, sustainable, and friendly to the environment.

 His/her job description entails looking into new technology that will help in the improvement and/or increment in agricultural produce, land use, and control of resources.